Roles during the meeting

-Proposals that pass the triage stage proceed to the full funding meeting.
-Some proposals may be assessed with a face to face interview but most are assessed on paper by a research board or panel, a group of high calibre, senior scientists at professorial level (or equivalent), based in a leading UK or European research institute or university or pharmaceutical, biotechnology or life sciences company with broad experience of cutting-edge research.
+Applications that pass the triage or outline stage proceed to a full funding meeting.
+Some applications may be assessed with a face-to-face interview, but most are assessed on paper by a research board or panel.

 Head of theme

-The head of theme is the accounting officer for the board or panel budget and responsible for delivery of board or panel contributions to MRC delivery plan objectives.
+The head of theme is the accounting officer for the board or panel budget and responsible for the board or panels’ contributions to MRC delivery plan objectives.

-- response mode grants or fellowships within the remit of the board or panel
+- responsive applications within the remit of the board or panel

-- MRC contributions to proposals of joint interest from other funders
+- MRC contributions to applications of joint interest from other funders

 - unit or institute funding above 90% baseline level

 - funding or renewing centres

 The head of programme is responsible for delivery of the board or panel meetings.
 The head of programme manages the funding meeting, securing the ranking and funding recommendations to support the board or panel business.
 This includes:

 - working with the head of theme in managing the board or panel’s allocation of research funding

 - ensuring the board or panel’s procedures and practices are consistent with effective peer review-supported decision making.